wojta/sqldelight-node-sqlite3-driver/README.md

 ## Thanks
-To _Isuru Rajapakse_ and the project https://github.com/xxfast/KStore which is inspiration for the set-up of publishing in Gradle scripts.
+To _Isuru Rajapakse_ and the project https://github.com/xxfast/KStore which is an inspiration for the set-up of publishing in Gradle scripts.

 ## License
 Licensed under the Apache License, Version 2.0 (the "License");